ResetXPDR/MSFS_AutoFPS/README.md

       - Auto pause will activate if in flight and either MSFS is in active pause or the MSFS settings menu is being accessed.
   - Target FPS - The most important setting in this app.
 (10 - 200 allowable)
     - Set it to what FPS you want the app to target while running, noting that this value should be at the mid to lower end of what your system is capable of otherwise the app will be unlikely to achieve it.
-    - There is a setting for each graphics mode (NFR, FG, LSFG, MFG, FSR3 and VR) and each flight type (VFR, IFR and, if Expert mode, 4 user profiles).
+    - There is a setting for each graphics mode (NFR, FG, LSFG, MFG, OFG, FSR3 and VR) and each flight type (VFR, IFR and, if Expert mode, 4 user profiles).
       - On app startup, automatically defaults to the graphics mode in use when the app was last used.
       - Automatically switches to the currently detected graphics mode upon loading in to a flight session.
       - The user can change the target FPS for graphics modes other than what is currently active by using the drop down list of target FPS types in the app window.